MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/interact-03.md

 1. Now that the cube is painted with a random color, let's add an interaction to:

-    * Change the face color when the cube is clicked
+    * Change the color when the cube is clicked
     * Move the cube after the color is changed

     To add interactions we should be using [actions](https://doc.babylonjs.com/divingDeeper/events/actions).
 An action is launched in response to the event trigger.
 For example, when the user clicks on the cube.
 All we need to do is instantiate BABYLON.ActionManager and register an action for certain trigger.
 The [BABYLON.ExecuteCodeAction](https://doc.babylonjs.com/typedoc/classes/babylon.executecodeaction) will run our JavaScript function when someone clicks on the cube: